-Spanish election 2023: Exit poll predicts a swing to right-wing government
+Spanish election 2023: Socialists and Conservatives neck and neck in early tallies

 Spain is voting in general election that poses choice between left-wing or right-wing coaltions

+Spain‘s election is on a knife edge as preliminary results show the left-wing and right-wing parties neck-and-neck.

+Early voting data shows that no one party or bloc would win an outright majority, with 50 per cent of votes counted.
+The ruling Socialist Party is slightly ahead with 131 parliamentary seats.
+The conservative People’s Party (PP) was just behind at 130 seats.

-Spain could have its first far-right participation in government since the days of Franco after an election exit poll suggested a swing to the right.
+Voter surveys showed the PP ahead as polls closed, with predictions that Spain could have its first far-right participation in government since the days of Franco.

-Spanish prime minister Pedro Sánchez is trying to win a third consecutive national election but an exit poll predicted that a right-wing coalition may have enough votes to take power.
+Spanish prime minister Pedro Sánchez is trying to win a third consecutive national election but an earlier exit poll predicted that a right-wing coalition may have enough votes to take power.

 The centre-right People’s Party was set to win 150 seats, while the anti-Muslim, anti-feminist Vox party had 31 seats, according to a GAD3 voter survey released after polls closed.
 Together this would give the parties enough for a majority in the 350-seat parliament.